 Choosing a set of Golf irons will most likely always be one of the most important golf equipment purchasing decisions that you will make.
-With hundreds of different brand’s & models available on the market today, we want to make sure you choose wisely.
-It is also a considered purchase and we want to make sure that you are happy with your clubs & getting the perfect fit to suit you.
+With hundreds of different brand’s and models available on the market today, we want to make sure you choose wisely.
+It is also a considered purchase and we want to make sure that you are happy with your clubs and are getting the perfect fit to suit you.

 - Over the past 10 years the lofts of irons have become a lot stronger and in reality the modern 7 iron is the equivalent to an older 6 iron and with this in mind you need to take care in selecting the correct combination for your game.

 - All Major Golf Club manufactures don’t just produce one set of Golf irons there is a vast range that can be chosen from, but how do you know what will suit you.
 To make this process easier there are Game Improvement Golf Irons to Progressive Players Golf Irons.

 - These are genrally considered a cavity back Golf iron which means it has a large, thick topline, back sole and often made from casting which gives a larger sweet spot on the face.
 The sole purpose for this design is for a straighter easier hitting iron, consider this style when your just starting you golf career or perhaps as you slow down in time you might want something that can give you a little more help.